bravo1goingdark/ucfp/crates/ufp_semantic/doc/ufp_semantic.md

   providers, and `"fast"` always emits the deterministic stub without touching models.
 - `model_name`: purely descriptive, echoed in the resulting `SemanticEmbedding`.
 - `model_path`: local filesystem path to the ONNX export.
 Provide `model_url` (and `tokenizer_url`)
-  when you want the crate to download assets on demand; missing files without URLs result in `SemanticError::ModelNotFound` / `SemanticError::TokenizerMissing`.
+  when you want the crate to download assets on demand; when assets are missing or the download fails the crate falls back to the deterministic stub instead of erroring out.
 - `api_url` / `api_auth_header` / `api_provider` / `api_timeout_secs`: configure remote inference.
   API mode always requires `api_url`; the other fields are optional helpers for authentication and request shaping.